betaflight/betaflight/docs/PID tuning.md

 An overall multiplier on the RC stick inputs for pitch, roll, and yaw.

-On PID Controller MW23 can be used to set the "feel" around center stick for small control movements.
-(RC Expo also affects this).
-For PID Controllers MWREWRITE and LUX, this basically sets the baseline stick sensitivity.
+This basically sets the baseline stick sensitivity.

 ### Pitch and Roll rates

-In PID Controller MW23 the affect of the PID error terms for P and D are gradually lessened as the control sticks are moved away from center, ie 0.3 rate gives a 30% reduction of those terms at full throw, effectively making the stabilizing effect of the PID controller less at stick 90.
-This results in faster rotation rates.
-So for these controllers, you can set center stick sensitivity to control movement with RC rate above, and yet have much faster rotation rates at stick extremes.

-For PID Controllers MWREWRITE and LUX, this is an multiplier on overall stick sensitivity, like RC rate, but for roll and pitch independently.
+This is an multiplier on overall stick sensitivity, like RC rate, but for roll and pitch independently.
 Stablility (to outside factors like turbulence) is not reduced at stick extremes.
 A zero value is no increase in stick sensitivity over that set by RC rate above.
 Higher values increases stick sensitivity across the entire stick movement range.

 ### Yaw Rate

-In PID Controllers MWREWRITE and LUX, it acts as a stick sensitivity multiplier, as explained above.
+It acts as a stick sensitivity multiplier, as explained above.

 ### Filters